Grien25/LegacyRecomp/PPC_FUNC.md

 # PPC_FUNC Documentation

-This document catalogs all PPC_FUNC implementations across the Legacy Recomp codebase, explaining their purpose and functionality.
+This document catalogs all PPC_FUNC implementations across the Framework Recomp codebase, explaining their purpose and functionality.

 ## Overview